Pride of Place grant

 When can groups apply?

 Applications can be submitted any time from the grant scheme being launched (June 2023).
-The end date of the grant scheme is either
+The end date of the grant scheme was 31 October 2024.

 Ideally, the grant awarded should be spent by 31 December 2024.
 No spend should occur after 31 March 2025.